BUTDRILL1/gym-ping/README.md

 ## Features

 * **Gym Locator** : Easily find nearby gyms with filters for ratings, price, and available equipment.
-* **Fitness Tracker Dashboard (Coming Soon)** : Track your fitness journey with a dedicated dashboard providing insights and visual data on your progress.
+* **Spotter** : Discover exercise routines with instructional videos, powered by the Exercisedb API.
-* **Responsive Design** : Optimized for both desktop and mobile devices for seamless access across all platforms.
+* **Fitness Dashboard (Coming Soon)** : Track your fitness journey with a dedicated dashboard providing insights and visual data on your progress.

 ## Tech Stack